-To keep the Inspector in good condition, handle it with care, and observe the following precautions:
+To keep the Inspector+ in good condition, handle it with care, and observe the following precautions:

-- Do not contaminate the Inspector by touching it to radioactive surfaces or materials.
-If contamination is suspected, replacement rubber strips are stapled inside this manual. - Do not leave the Inspector in temperatures over 100° F (38° C) or in direct sunlight for extended periods of time. - Do not get the Inspector wet.
-Water can damage the circuitry and the mica surface of the Geiger tube. - Do not put the Inspector in a microwave oven.
-It cannot measure microwaves, and you may damage it or the oven.

-- This instrument may be sensitive to and may not operate properly in radio frequency, microwave, electrostatic, and electromagnetic fields. - If you expect to not use the Inspector for longer than one month, remove the battery to avoid damage from battery corrosion. - Change the battery promptly when the battery indicator appears on the display.
+- Do not contaminate the Inspector+ by touching it to radioactive surfaces or materials.
+If contamination is suspected, replacement rubber strips are included. (extra strips are not included with Inspector Xtreme). - Do not leave the Inspector+ in temperatures over 100° F (38° C) or in direct sunlight for extended periods of time. - Do not get the Inspector+ wet.
+Water can damage the circuitry and the mica surface of the Geiger tube. - Do not put the Inspector+ in a microwave oven.
+It cannot measure microwaves, and you may damage it or the oven. - This instrument may be sensitive to and may not operate properly in radio frequency, microwave, electrostatic, and electromagnetic fields. - If you expect to not use the Inspector+ for longer than one month, remove the battery to avoid damage from battery corrosion.
+Change the battery promptly when the battery indicator appears on the display. - Please take caution when using the unit at altitudes higher than 8000 feet (2438.4 meters), as tubes can rupture.